MelvinJMani/helix/site/pages/docs.md

 ### Options

-By default start command and build command will look for the a configuration file named ```site.config.cjs.```.
+By default start command and build command will look for the a configuration file named ```site.config.js.```.
 If you wish to use a different file, it will have to be supplied to the helix command:

 ```Bash
 helix-static-gen start -c my-config.cjs